 He ended up applying with us as well as the online lender.
-While this is not fair to one party that will do the work and not get paid, and I usually do not engage in this sort of thing, I decided to proceed with him as a client.
-At the end of 3 weeks we had the loan approved, and were ready to go to settlement.
-We had three loan approval conditions, and I had contacted him 3 times a week with updates as to the loan status.
+This is not fair to one party that will do the work and not get paid.
+And I usually do not engage in this sort of thing.
+But, I decided to proceed with him as a client.
+At the end of 3 weeks we had the loan approved and were ready to go to settlement.
+We had three loan approval conditions.
+And I had contacted him 3 times a week with updates as to the loan status.
 The online lender got their loan approved 4 days after we did, had 15 loan approval conditions, and only updated him twice when he called them to see what was going on.
-He said their laundry list of loan approval conditions was so complicated he was not sure he could meet them, and that he was happy he had me to fall back on.
+He said their laundry list of loan approval conditions was so complicated he was not sure he could meet them.
+He was happy he had me to fall back on.

-Oh, and it turns out our rate ended up being 1/8% lower, for some reason related to the buyer’s credit scores and debt ratios (which were both excellent in my opinion) during the processing of the loan the online lender said they could not meet their original rate quote and had to raise their interest rate quote by .25%.
+Oh, and it turns out our rate ended up being 1/8% lower.
+This was for some reason related to the buyer’s credit scores and debt ratios, which were both excellent in my opinion.
+During the processing of the loan the online lender said they could not meet their original rate quote and had to raise their interest rate quote by .25%.

 The moral of this story